kulics/koral/book-en/install.md

 It is now recommended to use the .NET Core runtime to use this language.
 For ease of use, you can create custom command line commands for use on your own system.

-`Xs` needs to use some of the language library features, so you need to refer to `Library.dll` in your project to use the library.
+`Lite` needs to use some of the language library features, so you need to refer to `Library.dll` in your project to use the library.

 Run Package:
 <https://github.com/kulics/xs/releases/tag/0.34>